Gardens are a place to rest, to draw near, and to heal.

 Award-winning, bestselling author Beth Wiseman is best known for her Amish novels, but she has also written several successful contemporary novels, set primarily in her beloved Texas, including Need You Now and The House that Love Built.
 Both have received glowing reviews.
 Beth's The Promise is inspired by a true story.
 Website: www.bethwiseman.com Twitter: @bethwiseman Facebook: Fans-of-Beth-Wiseman

 Vannetta Chapman is author of the best-selling novel A Simple Amish Christmas.
 She has published over one hundred articles in Christian family magazines, receiving over two dozen awards from Romance Writers of America chapter groups.
-She discovered her love for the Amish while researching her grandfather's birthplace of Albion, Pennsylvania.
-Website: www.vannettachapman.com Twitter: @VannettaChapman Facebook: VannettaChapmanBooks
+In 2012 she was awarded a Carol Award for Falling to Pieces.
+She discovered her love for the Amish while researching her grandfather’s birthplace of Albion, Pennsylvania.
+Visit Vannetta's webiste: www.vannettachapman.com Twitter: @VannettaChapman Facebook: VannettaChapmanBooks

 |Release Date||Mar 18, 2014|